 The True Diagnosis and Prognosis

-On Tuesday, August 1st, 2006, Jimmy saw pediatric Neurosurgeon, Dr. John Ragheb.
-He is the Director of the Neurosurgery Department at Miami Children’s Hospital.
+On Tuesday, August 1, 2006, Jimmy saw pediatric Neurosurgeon, John Ragheb, M.D.
+He was the Director of the Neurosurgery Department at Miami Children’s Hospital.
 Dr. Ragheb listened carefully, and pieced together Jimmy’s history.

 Dr. Ragheb said that Jimmy’s cyst was congenital (he was born with it).
 He made the correlation between the morning headaches and vomiting; a classic result of increased intracranial pressure.
 The cyst was partially blocking the flow of CSF in the brain ventricle, and was blocking it more in the morning upon wakening.
 Dr. Ragheb said that Jimmy’s cyst location was rare.
 The size of the cyst was enough to warrant brain surgery to prevent further growth, and exaggeration of the symptoms causing the suffering.

 Rare Congenital Brain Cyst Causing Headaches and Vomiting

 Nicklaus Children’s Hospital (formerly known as Miami Children's Hospital)

 The treatment for Jimmy's brain lesion would be endoscopic cyst fenestration, with Brain Lab Navigation.
 The doctor makes a small hole in the skull near the cyst, and puts a tiny scope with a camera in the brain.
 He takes a biopsy of the cyst and its contents.
 If it is simple CSF fluid in the cyst, then the cyst will be drained.